Family Fortunes: costs of inheritance disputes

 This is by no means an isolated case – the cost of litigation is enormous and if the disputed estate is modest in size, it can easily be swallowed entirely by the legal system.
 It is also not uncommon for all the costs to be awarded out of the estate itself – meaning that everyone who inherits is going to pay a share – in some cases, whether they were involved in the dispute or not.

 The family dynamics coupled with the very high costs in this area of law make contentious probate a very serious undertaking and one which you should not enter into without first receiving expert and specialist advice.
-If you would like to know more about bringing a claim against an estate, please call Tamara Hasson, the partner who heads the Contentious Probate Team at Lyons Davidson, on 0117 394 5030 or email at: firstname.lastname@example.org
+If you would like to know more about inheritance disputes and bringing a claim against an estate, please call Tamara Hasson, the partner who heads the Contentious Probate Team in our Private Client department, on 0117 394 5030 or email at: firstname.lastname@example.org

 Posted on May 24th, 2016 by Lyons Davidson